forseti-security/forseti-security/_docs/_latest/setup/upgrade.md

 feature is supported only if the level is `organization`.

 Users upgrading to v2.5 from v2.4 can enable CAI by following the steps below:
-1. Enable `Cloud Asset API` under APIs & Services from the GUI or by running this command in cloud shell -
-`gcloud beta services enable cloudasset.googleapis.com`
 1. Update the `deploy-forseti-server.yaml` file under `deployment-templates` with the name and location of the newly created bucket.
 Make sure the location is same as the location of other forseti-bucket in `deployment-templates`.